 If you would like to contribute to this page please let us know by filling in this form.

-Mission-led research – our four goals
+Mission-led research – our goals

-Our core area of focus is interdisciplinary research aligned with the UN SDGs, with four key goals in mind, all of which are about creating real world impact, at a time when it's needed most.
+Our core area of focus is interdisciplinary research aligned with the UN SDGs, with these key goals in mind, all of which are about creating real world impact, at a time when it's needed most.

 We are passionate about working with researchers globally to deliver a fairer, more inclusive society.
 This perhaps has never been more important in today’s divided world...